untodesu/voxelius/docs/dev/modding/api-blocks.md

 }
 ```

 `overrides` is a table of registration fields (same shape as the top-level definition).
-It merges on top of the block's base definition when `when` matches the current blockstate values.
+It merges on top of the base definition of the block when `when` matches the current blockstate values.

 ### Target table